aba close icon

 How to Assess your Business Communication Skills

 So, communication skills are important.
-How can you assess yours?
+How can you assess yours?nbsp;

 The problem with self assessment is that most people’s opinion of their own skills is incorrect.